Tattoo Shading Techniques and Tips

 We walk you through the reasons you may want to learn and use shading methods, and how to use and apply them.

-Shading is art.
-Classroom, book-learning, or watching videos will not give you the confidence or experience you need to become good at the technique.
-Actual hands-on will.
+Shading is an art.
+Learning in a classroom, reading a book, or watching videos will not give you the confidence or experience you need to become good at the technique.
+Actual hands-on experience will.

 Some Basic Insights